Always Use Double-quoted Strings in Ruby

 Simplicity

 If you don’t agree that double-quoted strings are more readable that’s fine, but that doesn’t mean it’s a draw and using either is equivalent.
 If you use both quote styles then every time you make a string you have to think about which quote style to use.
 You also have to change the quote style when you add or remove interpolation from an existing string.
-If you always use double quotes then you never have to waste any time thinking about it.
+If you always use double quotes then you never have to waste any time thinking about it at all.